 - Be alert for wildlife, insects, and poisonous plants including snakes, ticks, bees, and poison oak.

-- Have a well-stocked first aid kit available.
+- Have a well-stocked first aid kit available and call 911 for emergencies.

 - Stay out of the traveled portion of the roadway and do not work on the roadway paving or shoulder.
 In general, “stay off the asphalt”.
 Face oncoming traffic as you work and keep an eye on traffic.

 - Use caution when crossing streets and look both ways!
 Be especially careful if carrying materials or tools, or if your attention might otherwise be distracted.
-Use crosswalks and signals where available.
+Use crosswalks and signals where available, not mid-block.

 - Always remain visible to drivers by discontinuing work before dusk, and don’t work when fog or other conditions reduce visibility.
 Assume cars don’t see you.